vpsfreecz/vpsadminos/docs/containers/declarative.md

     distribution = "ubuntu";
     version = "18.04";

-    # For templates stored as gzipped tar archives
-    template = { type = "archive"; path = ./where/is/your/template.tar.gz };

-    # For templates stored as gzipped ZFS streams
-    template = { type = "stream"; path = ./where/is/your/template.dat.gz };
+    image = ./where/is/your/image.tar;
     ...
   };
 };
 ```

-If the path to template is relative, it has to be available on the system when
+If the path to the image is relative, it has to be available on the system when
 you're building the host node.
 It will be copied to Nix store and deployed to
 the host node.
 If the path is absolute and given as a string, you have to
 make the file available on the host node yourself.

 Containers created in this way are configured from the outside, such as CGroup
 limits, but not from the inside.
-They contain only what was in the used template.
+They contain only what was in the used image.
-For example, templates from vpsAdminOS repository contain only minimal system
+For example, images from vpsAdminOS repository contain only minimal system
 and the user is expected to install what he needs.
 Initial configuration can
 be done using the `post-create` hook: